lhuan111/lhuan111.github.io/docs/index.md

 As we try to solve section 6, we created two versions.

 ### **Below is version 1 for the whole robot:**
-We added the following constrants:
+We added the following constranits:

 ```
     mjcf.append('  <equality>')